 - Redirection of MACRO-identified 911 calls to an alternative community response system;

-- Reduced Oakland Police expenses and call volume related to 911 nonviolent calls involving people with mental health, substance use, and unsheltered individuals.
+- Reduced Oakland Police Department & Oakland Fire Department expenses and call volume related to 911 nonviolent calls involving people with behavioral health, substance use, and unsheltered individuals.

 What geographic areas will MACRO cover?

 The pilot initially launched in East and West Oakland.

 The City of Oakland is divided into six zones of service:

 - Zone 6 - Fruitvale / San Antonio / East Lake

 - Zone 3 - West Oakland / Jack London

 - Zone 5 - North Oakland / Rock Ridge / Temescal